tjd1234/cmpt120fall2022/lectures/lecture24/lecture24notes.md

 # Lecture 24 Notes

+**Note** The actual lecture consisted of working on [this zero marks quiz](lecture24Quiz.pdf) for 15 minutes, followed by an in-class review of the solutions ([which are here](lecture24Quiz_sol.pdf)). [quiz.py](quiz.py) has implementations of the sample solutions.

+The notes below contain more examples of writing code to work with with lists.

 ## Looping with Lists

 You can loop through the individual elements of a list with a for-loop.
 For